 Hydraulic Cylinder

-The Hydraulic cylinders are mechanical devices used in hydraulic systems to convert hydraulic pressure into linear mechanical force and motion.
-They consist of a cylindrical barrel, a piston, and a rod that extends from one end of the cylinder.
-When hydraulic pressure is applied to the piston, it moves along the length of the cylinder, either extending or retracting the rod.
+Hydraulic cylinders are the muscle of hydraulic systems, transforming hydraulic pressure into the linear force and motion needed for mechanical tasks.
+These devices consist of a cylindrical barrel housing a piston, which is connected to a rod that projects from one end of the cylinder.
+As hydraulic pressure is exerted on the piston, it travels the cylinder’s length, driving the rod to either extend or retract, akin to a limb in motion.

 Hydraulic Pistons